 Reading the Market

 Separate stale from special.
-Days-on-market is a tool, not a conclusion.
+Days on market is a tool, not a conclusion.
 A property that has been overpriced deserves patient, data-backed negotiation.
 A well-positioned property that simply has not yet found its buyer demands decisiveness.

 Release Cadence